nicomazz/ComputerNetworks-unipd2018/readme.md

 # Computer networks - unipd 2018

 Tips and code to easily pass the computer networks practical exam ("Reti di calcolatori") in Padua.
-You can find all this information distributed in various RFC.
+You can find everything that is in this readme through `man`, and the various RFCs.
+I've done it just for a fast reference.

 ## Useful RFC:
 - [RFC791](https://tools.ietf.org/html/rfc791) IP